 - College Tuition Allotments: The start of college requires a hefty tuition fee.
 Thus, HELOC comes in handy as a financial cushion.
 It can be used as an instant infusion of cash to meet the financial obligations of a college student and can be repaid through the rest of the semester.

-- Home Renovations: HELOC comes in as a “re-investment” of mortgage value of the home.
-As the HELOC is repaid over a given amount of time, both the line of credit and the property value increases.
+- Home Renovations: HELOC comes in as a “re-investment” of the mortgage value of the home.
+As the HELOC is repaid over a given amount of time, both the line of credit and the property value increase.
 This is assuming that no other external factors come into play, causing depreciation of the property value.

 - Emergencies for the Family: The line of credit serves as an emergency fund for whatever purposes it might help.